Graduate student handbook

 Description of Degree Requirements

-Master of Science (MSc) in Public Health and Health Systems - Degree Requirements
+Master of Science (MSc) in Public Health Sciences - Degree Requirements

-The intent of the MSc program in Public Health and Health Systems is to produce graduates who have interdisciplinary training in areas including health promotion, disease prevention, public health biology, and health informatics and fundamental knowledge and research capabilities in public health and health systems.
+The intent of the MSc program in Public Health Sciences is to produce graduates who have interdisciplinary training in areas including health promotion, disease prevention, public health biology, and health informatics and fundamental knowledge and research capabilities in public health and health systems.
 To obtain the MSc degree, students must complete the required coursework, participate in the graduate seminars, and complete a Master’s thesis.

 A list of all courses is available on the Graduate Academic Calendar.